 The example seen here is car #46 and it is most exceptional.
-Having recently completed a no expense spared, rotisserie restoration by marque specialists and overseen by Mark Lieberman (Recognized Tucker Technical Expert), the result is breathtaking.
+Having completed a no expense spared, rotisserie restoration in November 2014 by marque specialists.
+The result is truly breathtaking.
 Every aspect both cosmetically and mechanically has been attended to.
 The unique torsilastic suspension has been restored to better than new operation.
 The engine and transmission have been completely rebuilt back to the original, factory specifications.
 The original paint color has been perfectly reproduced from original samples found on this car.
 The correct textiles and materials have been faithfully reproduced on the interior, creating a cabin with its original feel and appearance.
 This was an exceptionally expensive and time consuming process but the result was well worth the effort.

 Each of these cars tell their own story and are somewhat unique in both execution (they were all hand built) and history.
 This car indeed has a very interesting and colorful history that is well documented.

 Few of these exceptional cars remain in private hands and only a couple of them in this extraordinary condition and correctness.
 This is for the discerning collector that is passionate about innovative designs, mechanical ingenuity and the entrepreneurial spirit.